 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-This course will introduce you to the fundamentals of photography.
+This course will introduce students to the fundamentals of photography.
 No previous photographic experience is required.
-The focus will be to capture and record your experience in Italy through weekly photo walks around Perugia, an ancient Umbrian hilltop town, using your camera to create a portfolio of these images.
-We will explore the cultural phenomenon of photography and the role it plays in society.
-You will learn basic concepts, processes, and techniques, including camera usage, exposure controls, manipulating and printing digital photographic images, and print presentation.
-At the end of the semester, your photographs will be displayed at the Umbra Art Show.
+The focus will be to capture and record the students’ experience in Italy through weekly photowalks around Perugia, an ancient Umbrian hilltop town, as well as to create a portfolio of these images.
+The class will explore the cultural phenomenon of photography and the role it plays in society.
+Students will learn basic concepts, processes, and techniques, including camera usage; exposure controls; manipulating and printing digital photographic images; and print presentation.
+At the end of the semester, all the photographs will be displayed at the Umbra Art Show.

 By the end of the course, students will have:

 - developed an understanding of photographic language;

 - acquired a more critical eye in evaluating and reading photographic images;

 - gained insight into the creation, use, and presentation of photographic images.

 - Digital Camera: point and shoot, single-lens reflex and iPhone, and GoPro cameras welcome